What does a 1.2 ha homestead

 High ground and low pockets

 Elevation as a colour gradient from low (blue) to high (red).
-The narrow 25 m range means there are no real frost pockets or steep drops — the parcel reads as an even, gently-tilted shelf.
+That narrow 26 m range means there are no real frost pockets or steep drops: the parcel reads as an even, gently-tilted shelf.

 How steep, and how buildable